-In iPad apps, an action sheet always appears inside a popover.
+In a horizontally regular environment, an action sheet always appears inside a popover.

 Avoid providing a “dismiss popover” button.
 A popover should close automatically when its presence is no longer necessary.
 To determine when a popover’s presence is no longer necessary, consider the following scenarios:

 If a popover…